Carlos Pulido: Career

-He had a successful career in Venezuelan Professional Baseball League (Liga Venezolana de Beisbol Profesional), playing for Navegantes del Magallanes, Tigres de Aragua and Cardenales de Lara.
+Pulido had a successful career in Venezuelan Professional Baseball League (Liga Venezolana de Beisbol Profesional), playing for Navegantes del Magallanes, Tigres de Aragua and Cardenales de Lara.
 Lifetime, he had a 68–51 record, with a 3.08 ERA, in 234 appearances.
 In 2007, he did not play in any Summer League, instead coaching for the Texas Rangers Single-A team in the minor leagues.
-He was released by Cardenales in Venezuela, and rehired by his original team, Magallanes.
+He was released by Cardenales in Venezuela, and rehired by his original team, Magallanes, before retiring in 2008 with Tiburones de la Guaira.
+In Venezuela, he was known as "El Domador de Leones" (The Lion Tamer).